msrasys/nnscaler/docs/source/trainer.md

 The validation run will ignore the `val_every_n_train_steps` and `val_every_n_epochs` configurations.
 If no valid dataset is provided, validation is skipped and `valid_loss` is set to `train_loss` by default.

+3. The sharded checkpoints will contain PyTorch's RNG state, but not Python's or NumPy's.
+The checkpoint's RNG state will be resumed right before training start, which means the initialization stage will use `TrainerArgs.seed` instead.
+Merged checkpoints will discard the RNG state.

 ### Other configs
 - `gen_savedir` (`str`): The directory to save the generated files.
 Default is `./.nnscaler`.
 - `gen_reuse` (`str`):  the reuse strategy of the generated code, it can be